educationfordemocracyindx/educationfordemocracyindx.github.io/_pages/normalization.md

 title: Normalization and Aggregation
 ---

-Normalization and aggregation, the essential steps for estimating any index, are outlined below alongside a detailed example.
+Normalization and aggregation, the essential steps for estimating any index, are outlined below.
+For a detailed example see our methodology document.
 Our approach is grounded in a strong foundation provided by the policy and academic literature on composite indices.

 #### Normalization